-Down below there is a magnificent swimming-pool (20x4m) with covers for winter and heating provision.
+Down below there is a magnificent swimming-pool (14x4m) with covers for winter and heating provision.
 Beside this is a large, barn-like area ('the Barn') which gives wonderful space for art activities and includes a gallery area along the impressive, stone back wall.
 (There is room here for table-tennis, billiards and table football too!)
 This is where we may kick off your stay with a lively party.

 In addition, there are five large 'caves' or cellars, where Jane has set up her printing press and created facilities for washing screens, with a kiln for firing pots and clay sculptures.
 There is also a wc for artists and pool-users!

-Meals: we provide continental breakfast each morning (cereals, bread, croissants, fresh fruit etc.) picnic lunches - normally a light, salad-type meal taken on the terrace, wine included, or carried with us on our outings.
+Meals.
+We provide continental breakfast each morning (cereals, bread, croissants, fresh fruit etc.), picnic lunches, normally a light, salad-type meal taken on the terrace, wine included, or carried with us on our outings.
 The evening meals include many special provencal dishes.
 When clients are eating out, we provide transport to local restaurants (noting that the village bistro is five minutes away on foot) and will collect when called.